magic-wormhole/magic-wormhole/docs/api.md

 at the keyboard.
 This works in conjunction with a baked-in "rendezvous server" that relays information from one machine to the other.

+The "Wormhole" object provides a secure record pipe between any two programs that use the same wormhole code (and are configured with the same application ID and rendezvous server).
+Each side can send multiple messages to the other, but the encrypted data for all messages must pass through (and be temporarily stored on) the rendezvous server, which is a shared resource.
+For this reason, larger data (including bulk file transfers) should use the Transit class instead.
+The Wormhole object has a method to create a Transit object for this purpose.

 ## Modes

 This library will eventually offer multiple modes.
 For now, only "transcribe